Role Product Designer · Sole on 2023 revamp

 Split the architecture, not the navigation

 The pivotal call.
 Career, Forum, and Community served three different intents: goal-directed job hunting, Q+A browsing, and social networking.
-Stacking them in one navigation forced users to switch mental models on every screen, which is why confused kept coming back in interviews.
+Stacking them in one navigation forced users to switch mental models on every screen, which mapped directly to the Architectural confusion theme from research.
 I separated the three into distinct experiences and handed cross-service switching to the burger menu.
+Each service got its own contextual messaging surface, dissolving the unified inbox that had been mixing recruiter replies with friend DMs.
 Daily use became single-context.
 Moving between services became a deliberate action, not an accidental tab click.

 02